finnito/Science/content/11sci/as90940/_index.md

 	- Do answers on the board as a group
 	- Issue homework
 13. #### Types of Forces
-	- Starter: finish worksheet from previous class
+	- Mahi Tuatahi: finish worksheet from previous class
 	- Make notes on types of forces
 	- sciPAD page 34 and 36
 	- Self-mark the sciPAD using the QR code